HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 echo "public/" >> .gitignore
 ```

-push it to GitHub and next time you want to edit your blog on another machine you just need to pull it from GitHub and continue the work.
+Push it to GitHub and next time you want to edit your blog on another machine you just need to pull it from GitHub and continue the work.

-### Automate the deploy using GitHub Actions
+### Automate the deployment using GitHub Actions

 This is one of the exciting parts of building a blog with GitHub Pages.
 Before building this blog I knew almost nothing about GitHub Actions but after using it, it was amazing!
 Automating the boring stuff always makes me hyped!

 The First step is to create a GitHub personal access token.
 Follow the official documents [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more information.

-Next, Head over to your `blog_source` repository on GitHub and click _Settings -> Secrets -> new repository secret_.
+Next, Head over to your `blog_source` repository on GitHub and click _Settings → Secrets → new repository secret_.
 Paste the token you just got, set the name to `ACTIONS_DEPLOY_KEY` and hit the _Add secret_ button.

 Add the file `.github/workflows/pages.yml` below to your source code repository.
 The `external_repository` points to your blog repository.